michaelryap/framer-tutorial/README.md

 ````
 **Step 5: Animate the plus and write icons**

-Set the write icon‘s default state by rotating it negative ninety degrees…
+Set the write icon's default state by rotating it negative ninety degrees…

 `inbox.icon_write.rotation = -90`